 Welding corroded or dirty metal uses 6011 electrodes.
 Electrodes can penetrate grease, paint, and other materials.
 Pipefitters, pipeliners, and boilermakers need this type of material because it is tough.

 Galvanized steel, mild steel, and other low alloy materials are suitable for 6013 electrodes.
-For short and medium welding, they allow for smoother electric arcs.
+Short and medium welding, allow for smoother electric arcs.
 Most commonly used in vehicle construction, marine repairs, sheet metal welding, and others.

 Elongation